-The High-beam Assistant cannot serve as a substitute for the driver's personal judgment of when to use the high beams.
-Therefore, manually switch off the high beams in situations where required to avoid a safety risk.
+The high-beam Assistant cannot serve as a substitute for the driver's personal judgment of when to use the high beams.
+In situation that require this, therefore switch off manually.

 The system is not fully functional in the following situations, and driver intervention may be necessary: